- Causes of Drawing Corruption

 Registered Applications, commonly called "RegApps," are a method of adding data to objects in AutoCAD.
 In fact, the basic functionality of Land F/X relies upon the RegApp system.
 However, a flaw in the RegApp system can cause your drawing to fill with excessive RegApps.

-If you've received the common error message Land F/X Has Detected Corruption in this File: RegApps, you can generally assume that the RegApps in question are actually in the external references, or Xrefs, attached to your main drawing.
+If you've seen the common Infection detected!, error message pictured at the top of this article, you can generally assume that your drawing is corrupt, the corruption is caused by RegApps, and, in most cases, those RegApps are actually in the external references, or Xrefs, attached to your main drawing.
 Xrefs can range from simple site images to entire DWG drawings.
 Most commonly, an Xref containing excessive RegApps will have come from a civil engineer.

 When a nominal number of a few dozen RegApps balloons to tens of thousands, it can cause serious harm.
 The most common symptom of a file with excessive RegApps is that, when you select an object, the highlight grip points do not appear right away, and the drawing appears sluggish.